 Does the Company share my personal information with third parties?

 Your personal information will be made available for the purposes mentioned above (or as otherwise notified to you from time to time), on a ‘need-to-know’ basis and only to responsible management, accounting, legal, logistics, audit, compliance, information technology and other corporate staff who properly need to know these details for their functions within the Company.
 Please note that certain individuals who will see your personal information may not be based at the Group or in your country (please see below).

-Where you apply for a loan or use our “Check my Eligibility” function, your personal information may be shared with the UK’s credit reference agencies to carry out credit reference checks and with the UK’s fraud prevention agencies for the purposes of preventing fraud.
+Where you apply for a loan or use our “Check my Eligibility” function, your personal information may be shared with the UK’s CRAs to carry out credit reference checks and with the UK’s fraud prevention agencies for the purposes of preventing fraud.

-We may share personal information within the Group as needed for reasonable management, analysis, planning and decision making, including in relation to taking decisions regarding the expansion and promotion of our product and service offering, order or customer request fulfilment and for use by those companies for the other purposes described in this Policy.
+We may share personal information within the Group as needed for reasonable management, analysis, planning and decision making, including in relation to taking decisions regarding the expansion and promotion of our product and service offering, order or customer request fulfilment and for use by Group companies for the other purposes described in this Notice.

-Your personal information may also be made available to third parties (within or outside the Company or Group) providing relevant services under contract to the Company, or the Group (see below for further details).
-Third parties in this context means other corporate entities within our corporate group, providers to the Company or Group of responsible management, accounting, legal, logistics, audit, compliance, information technology, marketing and other services.
+Your personal information may also be made available to third parties providing relevant services under contract to the Company or the Group (see below for further details) to help us provide our services and products to you.
+Third parties in this context means other corporate entities within the Group, providers to the Company or Group of management, accounting, legal, logistics, audit, compliance, information technology, marketing and other services.
 This may also include providers of call centres, data storage and database hosting services, IT hosting and IT maintenance services.
 These companies may use information about you to perform functions on our behalf.

 We will not sell your personal information to any third party other than as part of any restructuring of the Company or Group or sale of a relevant Group business.